Vehicle registration plates of Nevada

 The U.S. state of Nevada first required its residents to register their motor vehicles in 1913.
 Registrants provided their own license plates for display until 1916, when the state began to issue plates.

 As of 2023, plates are issued by the Nevada Department of Motor Vehicles (DMV).
 Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers.
-Front plates are not required if the vehicle was not designed for a front plate and the manufacturer did not provide an add-on bracket or other means of mounting the front plate.
+Front plates are not required if the vehicle was not designed for a front plate and the manufacturer did not provide a means of mounting such a plate.

-From 1928 to 2012, Nevada’s license plates were made at Nevada State Prison.
+From 1928 to 2012, Nevada's license plates were made at Nevada State Prison.
 The license plate factory moved to the Northern Nevada Correctional Center in 2012.

 Passenger baseplates

 1916 to 1960

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1956 (expired June 30, 1957) issue was the first Nevada license plate that fully complied with these standards: the 1955 (expired June 30, 1956) issue was 6 inches in height by 12 inches in width, but had non-standard mounting holes.

 No slogans were used on passenger plates during the period covered by this subsection.